kevinpt/evfs/_sources/rst/api/paths.rst.txt

   * Consecutive separators are merged into one
   * All separators after root component are converted to EVFS_DIR_SEP
   * "./" segments are removed
-  * "../" segments are removed with the preceeding segment
+  * "../" segments are removed along with the preceeding segment
   * Trailing slashes are removed

   :param path:       Path to be normalized